VolodyaVS/TimerEasy/index.md

 If you have questions regarding the application, problems with its use, feedback or requests for improvement of functions, you can contact me by email: volodyavolga@protonmail.ch

-Thank you Rizki Ahmad Fauzi for best icon (https://www.flaticon.com/authors/rizki-ahmad-fauzi).
+Thank you Rizki Ahmad Fauzi for [best icon](https://www.flaticon.com/authors/rizki-ahmad-fauzi).

 ## Privacy Policy